Anders Behring Breivik: Complaints about prison conditions

-Civil trial against Norwegian government
+2016 civil trial against Norwegian government

-During 15–18 March 2016, Breivik was the plaintiff in a civil trial against the government of Norway.
-The verdict in the lower court was appealed; in the appellate court, he lost on all counts, and the supreme court decided not to hear the case.
+Breivik sued the government of Norway; the civil trial was held in March 2016.
+He appealed the ruling against him but lost on all counts, and the supreme court refused to hear the case.

-Breivik sued the government over his solitary confinement, and his general conditions of imprisonment, including a claim of an excessive use of handcuffs.
-Breivik claimed that his solitary confinement violated his human rights and asserted that he had been subjected to "degrading treatment, including hundreds of strip searches and frequent searches of his cell, including at night."
+Breivik sued the government over his solitary confinement, and his general conditions of imprisonment, including a claim of an excessive use of handcuffs, frequent strip searches and searches of his cell, including at night.